h183502/dat110public/week15/week15.md

  and in the body of the response it should return the exact same JSON-object.

 - `GET /accessdevice/code` should return a JSON-representation of the current access code stored in the server.
 This is what the access device will used in order to update the access code.

+- `DELETE /accessdevice/log/` should delete all entries in the access log and a return a JSON-representation of the empty access log in the body of the HTTP response.

 In order to implement the above API you will have to use the primitives available in the Spark/Java framework.
 The documentation is available here: